RPGReki/reki.wtf/site/privacy.md

 The comment system of this site uses [Gravatar](https://gravatar.com){:target="_blank" rel="noopener nofollow"} for user icons.
 To avoid exposing your IP address to Gravatar, the images are proxied through this site.
+This might result in outdated pictures.
 To avoid exposing your IP address to social media sites, all share buttons are JavaScript-less versions that don't require communication with the social media sites.
-However, clicking on a sharing button will direct you to the associated social media page.
+However, clicking on a sharing button will direct you to the associated social media page, where your data is exposed.

 ## Commenting and Contact Form